Communication

 Academic paths

-As a communication and media studies major at SNC, choosing the communication concentration means diving deep into how and why people communicate.
+Choosing to major in communication at SNC means diving deep into how and why people communicate.
 You’ll build strong skills in analysis, writing and professional speaking — learning to craft messages that resonate across diverse audiences.
-Whether you're interested in public relations, interpersonal communication or organizational messaging, you'll be prepared to connect effectively and ethically.
-These skills are invaluable in careers like PR, corporate communication, advocacy and graduate study.
+Whether you're interested in foster relationships, interpersonal communication or organizational messaging, you'll be prepared to connect effectively and ethically.
+These skills are invaluable in careers like corporate communication, advocacy and graduate study.

 *Courses Checklist: